-The financial challenge faced by the Council during the year will continue through 2014/15 and beyond particularly whilst the Government continues implementing its plans to reduce public expenditure across all Government Departments.
+The financial challenge faced by the Council during the year will continue through 2015/16 and beyond particularly whilst the Government continues implementing its plans to reduce public expenditure across all Government Departments.
 Further remedial action will be required including close management of vacancies, reviewing reserve contributions and a general search for savings opportunities to meet the Council's ongoing programme of investment and improvement in services, whilst meeting the challenge of reduced funding.

-The recommended level of general fund balance is 5%-10% of the council's net revenue budget.
-I am pleased to report that the combination of in year measures and robust budget management saw us through the financial pressures and resulted in us reaching the year-end with a general fund reserve balance at 31 March 2014 of £1.008m, which is a level of 8.3%.
+The recommended level of general fund balance is 5%-10% of the Council's net revenue budget.
+It is pleasing to report that the combination of in year measures and robust budget management saw the Council through the financial pressures and resulted in a general fund reserve balance at 31 March 2015 of £1.161m, which is a level of 9.9%.

-At the same time, the Council continued to meet its commitment to keep the Council Tax increase low by approving a 0% increase for 2013/14 financial year together with a freeze on the majority of fees and charges.
+At the same time, the Council continued to meet its commitment to keep the Council Tax increase low by approving a 0% increase for 2014/15 financial year together with a freeze on the majority of fees and charges.

-The challenges of 2013/14 have now been dealt with and have been absorbed within our future financial plans, where necessary.
+The challenges of 2014/15 have now been dealt with and have been absorbed within our future financial plans, where necessary.